DrugLib.com — Drug Information Portal

 Condition(s) targeted: Primary Insomnia

-Intervention: eszopiclone 1 mg (Drug); eszopiclone 2 mg (Drug); eszopiclone 3 mg (Drug); Placebo (Drug); zolpidem tartrate 10 mg (Drug)
+Intervention: Eszopiclone 1 mg (Drug); Eszopiclone 2 mg (Drug); Eszopiclone 3 mg (Drug); Placebo (Drug); Zolpidem Tartrate 10 mg (Drug)

 Phase: Phase 2/Phase 3

-Status: Recruiting
+Status: Completed

-Sponsored by: Eisai Inc.
+Sponsored by: Eisai Co., Ltd.

 Official(s) and/or principal investigator(s):